dlundgren/facile-proxy-manager/README.txt

 ===================
-Facil Proxy Manager
+Facile Proxy Manager
 ===================

-Facil Proxy Manager provides a scriptable interface for OCLC's EZProxy.
+Facile Proxy Manager provides a scriptable interface for OCLC's EZProxy.
 This can be particularly useful when a large number of operations need performed against the server --  such as clearing out a large number of sessions -- without having to do each operation by hand in a web browser.